eagereyes/eagereyes.org/publications/Chang-InfoVis-2008.md

 ---
 title: "Scalable and Interactive Visual Analysis of Financial Wire Transactions for Fraud Detection"
+description: "Large financial institutions such as Bank of America handle hundreds of thousands of wire transactions per day.
+Although most transactions are legitimate, these institutions have legal and financial obligations in discovering those that are suspicious.
+With the methods of fraudulent activities ever changing, searching on predefined patterns is often insufficient in detecting previously undiscovered methods.
+In this paper, we present a set of coordinated visualizations based on identifying specific keywords within the wire transactions.
+The different views used in our system depict relationships among keywords and accounts over time.
+Furthermore, we introduce a search-by-example technique which extracts accounts that show similar transaction patterns.
+Our system can be connected to a database to handle millions of transactions and still preserve high interactivity.
+In collaboration with the Anti-Money Laundering division at Bank of America, we demonstrate that using our tool, investigators are able to detect accounts and transactions that exhibit suspicious behaviors."
 ---

 # Scalable and Interactive Visual Analysis of Financial Wire Transactions for Fraud Detection